 2. Spread Wisdom With Webinars

 Webinars are often thought of for top-of-funnel lead generation and nurture, but they can be just as effective for customer marketing.
 Webinars offer an engaging platform for product training, tutorials, and updates, which could otherwise be a bit (or extremely) dry, wordy, and lengthy to consume as written material on your own.
-For tactical-oriented webinars that show how to use functionality, measuring their impact is rather straightforward with product usage data.
+Measuring the impact of tactic-oriented webinars that show how to use functionality is rather straightforward with product usage data.
 After watching the webinar, did the customer’s feature or overall product adoption increase?
 Did they complete the intended task, or even attempt to?

 You can also compile a series of product trainings into an online learning program.
 At ChurnZero, we created our Admin Academy – a series of live, recurring webinars – to give customers the knowledge and skills they need to configure ChurnZero.
-After each instruction-based webinar, customers have a 1:1 consultation with their Customer Success Manager.
+After each instruction-based webinar, customers have a 1:1 consultation with their Customer Success Manager (CSM).
 These personalized sessions focus on the customer’s strategy around using their newly learned functionality.
-This dual-channel approach makes better use of the Customer Success Manager’s deep expertise and limited time (especially for scaling teams) as opposed to using the session to explain remedial how-tos and tactics.
+This dual-channel approach makes better use of the CSM’s deep expertise and limited time (especially for scaling teams) as opposed to using the session to explain remedial how-tos and tactics.

-Experiment with hosting customer panel or ask me anything (AMA) webinars encourage more interactive, dynamic discussions compared to the traditional format with a sole presenter or one-way dialogue.
+Instead of the traditional webinar format that uses a sole presenter or one-way dialogue, experiment with hosting customer panel or ask me anything (AMA) webinars to encourage more interactive, dynamic discussions.
 For these types of less scripted presentations, having a moderator who is highly knowledgeable on the topic is a must.
-It’s hard for a speaker to be fully present in the discussion when they also must concentrate on webinar logistics and timing ques.
+It’s hard for a speaker to be fully present in the discussion when they also must concentrate on webinar logistics and timing cues.
 Moderators keep their eyes on the road (and clock) to make sure speakers don’t veer the discussion too far off course, get stuck in a tangent, or miss a main point.
 Moderators also help reiterate significant takeaways and surface areas of intrigue or edification for the speaker to elaborate.
 For panel discussions, they assist with posing questions to participants to keep the conversation dispersed and smoothly flowing – without the awkward pauses or interruptions caused by speakers not knowing who should go first.

 3. Celebrate (and Capitalize on) Success With Case Studies